How to you summarize 7 years of affiliate marketing blogging in one article? At this point, I don't know, but I'm up for the challenge.

-Now, there different site structures, like typical sile, authority and so on.
-Once again, don't make this over complicate this.
+Now, there different site structures, like typical silo, authority and so on.
+Once again, don't over complicate this.
 Like content, inner links and general structure can be changed at any time.

 With that said, most posts on your site should be informative and not sales.
 You could apply the 80/20 rule, where 80% of the posts are purely educational, and 20% you offer/recommend some service or product.

 However, these days I would take it to the next level.

 Instead of just creating educational and sale posts you can also do some in the middle.
 For example, case-study posts, tops 10 lists, guides of using a specific item and so on.

 You see, these are not overly salesly but will get you plenty of sales or at least point them to the right directions, your affiliate review.

 All of this will depends on the blog or site you have but seeing how this post is about affiliate marketing, I'll stick with that structure.
 Your review posts will be the most salesy post on your website, and one that most people will be reluctant to link to, but about that later.

 Let just go over the posts types again

 - Educational – any posts where your primary goal is to teach or share information and no sell anything.
 At least, not in the traditional way like “click here to get it now”

 - Hybrid – with a hybrid post, like the name, implies you combine best of the both worlds.
 You offer your visitors valuable info, call to action but you also offer services or products.